My screen material has wrinkles or waves

 How can I fix it?

-The majority of the time these wrinkles will disappear after the screen material is stretched on the frame properly for about one to two weeks.
+The majority of the time these wrinkles will disappear after the screen material is stretched on the frame properly for a period of time.
 Vinyl is very stretchy and should usually relax on its own once tensioned, but it sometimes needs some additional help to fully relax to its desired smooth appearance.

 If after this time, the wrinkles or waves have not disappeared on their own, feel free to follow the instructions below to help the material smooth out: